GlideAngle/flare-timing/README.md

 ### Extracting Inputs

     $ __shake-build/extract-task --help
-    Convert FSDB (XML) to YAML with only the inputs needed for scoring.
+    Convert a competition FSDB (XML) file to YAML with only the inputs needed for scoring.

     extract-task [OPTIONS]